izs-widget/pdl-account/README.md

 ## Customization

 You are able to customize the IZS embedded widget by passing different options to the init method.
-For that aim there is additional objects 'content' and 'styles' where you can pass key-value pairs provided below to configure and style different parts of the widget.
+For that aim there are additional objects 'content' and 'styles' where you can pass key-value pairs provided below to configure and style different parts of the widget.
 All available options for configuration and styling with default values are provided below in the code example.

 ```javascript